Use the drop down to 'pay your invoice'

 Human Factors for Pilots doing Elementary work (also as CBT)

-- The classroom and online QA trainings cover the CAR 573.09, the class time averaging around 5 hours
+Both classroom and online QA trainings cover the CAR 573.09, the class time averaging around 5 hours

-Everyone is governed by the CARs, but not all are conversant, familiar or comfortable with them.
-We provide customized CARs trainings to suit your organization, or scheduled CARs courses.
 The most common CARs we train in are 571/573 (combined) and 561, but we can tailor a course to suit any operation.
 We also try to make it more interesting than watching paint dry!

 This will benefit anyone who is involved in conducting internal or external audits, or the implementation of quality management procedures of an aviation company.

 A good quality Safety Managment System is one step closer to a safe operation.
-If you have a good, effective QA program, you are halfway there.
-SMS is simply QA on steriods.
-We have helped companies with:

 Although TCCA has changed the parameters of who needs an SMS, new operations and airlines are still required to have this.
 We can help make this a little more painless.